lfsgroup/FeeWise-csharp-netcore/docs/PaymentsApi.md

 <a name="createcharge"></a>
 # **CreateCharge**
-> ChargeResponse CreateCharge (Charge charge)
+> ChargeResponse CreateCharge (Guid firmId, Charge charge)

 Create a Charge

-Create an charge for a channel partner.
+Create a charge for a firm.
+The firm can then send the returned URI to their customer, for payment.
 NB the fields `charge_id`, and `payment_uri` must NOT be supplied.
 If supplied, BadResponse will be returned.
 These are populated once the charge has been created and will be available in the response.

 ### Example
 ```csharp